williamsdb/WDiL/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-_For more information, please refer to the [this blog post](https://www.spokenlikeageek.com/2024/07/12/computer-education-in-schools-instruction-language-cesil/)_
+_For more information, please refer to the [these blog posts](https://www.spokenlikeageek.com/tag/when-did-i-last/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>